goinnn/django-multiselectfield/README.rst

 2.3.2 Option 2.
 Monkey patching Django
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a lot of django multiselect fields in list_display.
-You can see it in example project
+If you have a lot of django multiselect fields in list_display previous option can be much work.

+You can see it in example project.

 This code is inspired for django code.
 It is possible that for other versions of Django you may need to adapt it.